 Turning a vision for trees into reality.

-This joint initiative in Aberystwyth has combined enthusiasm and expertise from Natural Resources Wales, Ceredigion County Council, Greener Aberystwyth Group and the Aberystwyth Regeneration Board to deliver a three year project worth £375,000.
-The town’s main approach road is being transformed with trees, the aim being to improve people’s lives and attract business investment.
+This joint initiative in Aberystwyth has combined our enthusiasm and expertise with that from Ceredigion County Council, Greener Aberystwyth Group and the Aberystwyth Regeneration Board to deliver a three year project worth £375,000.
+The town’s main approach road was transformed with trees, to improve people’s lives and attract business investment.